 And I'm thinking, doesn't he have enough money for his own plane?

-Uh why would the New York Times seek a $30,000 donation from Jeffrey Epstein, knowing who Jeffrey Epstein is or one of their their employees' causes.
+Why would the New York Times seek a $30,000 donation from Jeffrey Epstein knowing who Jeffrey Epstein is or one of their employees' causes?

 Why would they, you know, why is he so connected to the Hollywood crowd?

-How do we ever determine it was really ever there, either on the plane or on the island?
+How do we ever determine who was really ever there, either on the plane or on the island?

-Uh I think we have to I think we have to trust Alex Acosta, right?
+I think we have to, I think we have to trust Alex Acosta, right?

-I mean, he he said Epstein belongs to intelligence.
+I mean, he said Epstein belongs to intelligence.

-And, you know, and hopefully um, you know, U.S. Attorney Durham and Attorney General Barr are are gonna run down these rabbit trails and and and get it, you know, get us past the um, you know, the run out the clock approach that the establishment has been taking on the entire investigation thus far.
+And, you know, and hopefully, you know, U.S. Attorney Durham and Attorney General Barr are going to run down these rabbit trails and get it, you know, get us past the run out the clock approach that the establishment has been taking on the entire investigation thus far.

-Now now we see they're in kind of run out the clock mode, hoping that they can you know take down the president 2020 and bury all this stuff.
+You know, while Mueller acted as a rear guard action on a lot of the corruption that was happening, you know, now we see they're in kind of run out the clock mode, hoping that they can, you know, take down the president in 2020 and bury all this stuff.

-So I hope that you know we we need to we need to press and and to get you know to get some indictments rolling out here, hopefully soon.
+So I hope that, you know, we need to press and to get, you know, to get some indictments rolling out here, hopefully soon.

 Yeah.